 Chlorines like dichlor and trichlor have CYA in their formulas.
 In fact, Trichlor is about 55% CYA by weight.
-Because of this, they are known as stabilized chlorine, and used primarily in outdoor pools, because CYA's only benefit is to protect chlorine from the sun.
+Because of this, they are known as stabilized chlorine, and should be used only in outdoor pools, because CYA's only benefit is to protect chlorine from the sun.
 Indoor pools do not have that issue.

 Obviously, the protection from sunlight that CYA provides is a huge benefit to chlorine.
-Just small amounts of CYA can have a major impact on sunlight protection.
-For outdoor pools, that’s a game changer.
 But like anything great, there is a limit.
-At some point CYA gets in the way of chlorine, and slows down its killing speed (measured as oxidation reduction potential, or ORP).
-We calls this overstabilization.
-Generally speaking, the more CYA you have, the lower the ORP.
+At some point CYA gets in the way of chlorine, and reduces its strength (% HOCl) and slows its killing speed (mV ORP).
+We call this overstabilization.
+Stabilization itself is not the problem.
+Overstabilization is.

 While the CDC's recommended limit is 15 ppm for a commercial pool, the ideal sunlight protection is around 30 ppm.
 We at Orenda recommend no more than 50 ppm CYA, because as you can see from the chart at the beginning of this article, the vast majority of chlorine is already protected at 30 ppm.
 Given that pH no longer controls the strength of chlorine in a pool with stabilizer present, managing the free chlorine to cyanuric acid ratio (FC:CYA) becomes paramount.
 50 ppm is manageable, but when you get higher than 50, it becomes more challenging to maintain effective sanitization.